how to be the best mom EVER! (for a few minutes anyway)

 Then, you send it to school in a kid’s lunch box or slice it in half and serve on a plate of deviled eggs and when asked about it, you make comments like, “ouch. that had to hurt.” or “I don’t know.
 It just came that way.”
 Any other suggested responses would be MUCH appreciated.

 If you pop the gadget into the freezer to chill it, you can speed up the process and cube more than one before the eggs cool off too much.
 The cube isn’t quite as square after the egg is cool.
-I need to find another one.
-Where did I get this one?
-Whale of a Sale.
-25 cents.
+I hope I run across another one so I can make more than one at time.

 And of course, someone put a video on youtube.